 Did you know?
 OPS wants to be a GREEN police service.

-OPS has a ‘Green’ patrol car.
-This vehicle uses multiple idling reduction technologies to save fuel.
-A solar panel charges an auxiliary battery that runs the Mobile Dispatch Terminal, in car radio, emergency lights, and any other equipment without even starting the car.
+Our cruisers use multiple idling reduction technologies to save fuel and a solar panel that charges an auxiliary battery that runs the Mobile Dispatch Terminal, in-car radio, emergency lights, and any other equipment without even starting the car.

 OPS has an in-car heater that requires a single drop of fuel to run.
 It can heat the entire cab and keep the windows defrosted without idling the vehicle.